 - Become legacy donors by making a gift as part of their estate plan

-With this information, we take our analysis a step further by leveraging AI models to determine the right:
+With the information gathered throughout the prospect research process, the BWF team helps fundraisers take this analysis a step further by leveraging AI models to determine the right:

 - Ask amounts.
 We build models that predict the amount a prospect is most likely to donate, letting you know how much you should request from them.